alexmunozviso/map671-fp/README.md

 ![Figure 12](https://github.com/alexmunozviso/map671-fp/blob/main/img/fig12.png)
 *Fig. 12: Changing the layer symbology from a point to a symbol in Mapbox.*

-Then go back to 'Style', click on 'Icon', and 'Upload Image' (as shown in Fig. 13).
+Then, I went back to 'Style', and clicked on 'Icon/Image/Upload Images' (as shown in Fig. 13).

 ![Figure 13](https://github.com/alexmunozviso/map671-fp/blob/main/img/fig13.png)
 *Fig. 13: Uploading a personalized image as map symbol.*